Descendants of Queen Victoria: Ancestors of Victoria and Albert

-Another of Victoria's (but not Albert's) grandfathers was King George III, father of Victoria's father, the Duke of Kent, and his brothers King George IV and King William IV.
+Another of Victoria's (but not Albert's) grandfathers was King George III, father of Victoria's father, the Duke of Kent, and his brothers, King George IV and King William IV.

 Marriage of Victoria and Albert

 Queen Victoria (who had ascended to the throne on 20 June 1837 and been crowned on 28 June 1838) was married to Prince Albert on 10 February 1840 by William Howley, the Archbishop of Canterbury, in the Chapel Royal of St James's Palace in Westminster (London).
-(Albert died fourteen-and-a-half years before Victoria was proclaimed Empress of India on 1 May 1876.)
+(Albert died nearly fifteen years before Victoria was proclaimed Empress of India on 1 May 1876.)

 Children of Victoria and Albert

 Queen Victoria, at times, had contentious relations with her children.
-She had trouble relating to her children when they were young, some of this possibly owing to her own isolated childhood.
+She had trouble relating to her children when they were young, some of this possibly owing to her isolated childhood.
 She also, occasionally, resented that they interfered with time that she would prefer to spend with Albert.
 According to one modern author, both Victoria and Albert weren't above playing favourites with their children, and unfortunately did little to hide their favouritism.
 Both Vicky and Alfred were the favorites of Albert, and Arthur enjoyed the favouritism of both his parents.

-According to one modern author, Victoria initially was jealous of the time that Albert had spent with Vicky, but in her widowhood Victoria made Vicky something of her confidante, and for her part, Vicky had accrued hundreds of letters from her mother, to the point that shortly before her death, she had them smuggled out of Germany by her brother's secretary, Sir Frederick Ponsonby.
+According to one modern author, Victoria was initially jealous of the time that Albert had spent with Vicky, but in her widowhood, Victoria made Vicky something of her confidante, and for her part, Vicky had accrued hundreds of letters from her mother, to the point that shortly before her death, she had them smuggled out of Germany by her brother's secretary, Sir Frederick Ponsonby.

 Of her sons, Victoria had the most trouble with her eldest, Albert Edward, and her youngest, Leopold.
 Among her daughters, Victoria clashed often with Louise.
 She also had an awkward relationship with her second-eldest daughter, Alice, whom the queen, despite praising her thoughtfulness, also criticised as being too melancholy and self-absorbed.
-In her widowhood, Victoria expected Beatrice, who was only 4 when her father died, to remain at home with her, and only permitted her to marry on the condition that she and her husband remain in England.
+In her widowhood, Victoria expected Beatrice, who was only 4 when her father died, to remain at home with her, and only permitted her to marry on the condition that she and her husband would remain in England.

 Children and grandchildren of Victoria and Albert

 Victoria, Princess Royal

 The eldest child of Victoria and Albert was Princess Victoria, the Princess Royal, called "Vicky" (1840–1901).
-On 25 January 1858 she married Prince Frederick William of Prussia (1831–1888; Crown Prince from 1861, German Emperor March–June 1888).
-They had eight children and twenty-three grandchildren.
+On 25 January 1858, she married Prince Frederick Wilhelm of Prussia (1831–1888; Crown Prince from 1861, German Emperor March–June 1888).
+They had 8 children and 23 grandchildren.

-Not only was the Princess Royal the first child of Queen Victoria and Prince Albert, she also gave them their first grandchild (the future Emperor Wilhelm II, 27 January 1859 – 4 June 1941) and was grandmother to both the first of their 87 great-grandchildren to be born, Princess Feodora of Saxe-Meiningen (19 May 1879 – 26 August 1945), daughter of Princess Charlotte, and to the last of their 29 great-granddaughters to die, Princess Katherine of Greece and Denmark (4 May 1913 – 2 October 2007), daughter of Princess Sophie.
+Not only was the Princess Royal the first child of Queen Victoria and Prince Albert, she also gave them their first grandchild (the future Emperor Wilhelm II, 27 January 1859 – 4 June 1941) and was the grandmother to both the first of their 87 great-grandchildren to be born, Princess Feodora of Saxe-Meiningen (12 May 1879 – 26 August 1945), daughter of Princess Charlotte, and to the last of their 29 great-granddaughters to die, Princess Katherine of Greece and Denmark (4 May 1913 – 2 October 2007), daughter of Princess Sophie.